tomcritchlow/tomcritchlow.github.io/stories/left-hand-darkness.md

    layout: thirds
    middle: <h2>What a cover! 🔥</h2>
  - layout: thirds
-   middle: “To learn which questions are unanswerable, and not to answer them&#58; this skill is most needful in times of stress and darkness.”
+   middle: "To learn which questions are unanswerable, and not to answer them: this skill is most needful in times of stress and darkness."
  - background: /images/lefthanddarknesscover.jpg
 ---